Kid Rock: Musical style, artistry and lyrics

-Kid Rock's influences include Bob Seger and the Beastie Boys.
-Cowboys & Indians claims that Kid Rock's song "Cowboy" had a major impact on the country music scene; the magazine wrote that artists Jason Aldean and Big & Rich, among others, were influenced by the song's country rap style.
-Kid Rock also had an impact on hip hop, serving as an influence on rappers like Yelawolf.
+His song "Cowboy" is considered a pioneering song in the country rap genre.
+Cowboys & Indians claims that "Cowboy" had a major impact on the country music scene; the magazine wrote that artists Jason Aldean and Big & Rich, among others, were influenced by the song's country rap style.
+Kid Rock also had an impact on hip-hop, serving as an influence on rappers like Yelawolf.